Check out Brick City: Global Icons to Make from LEGO by Warren Elsmore!

-This post may contain affiliate links which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
-All opinions are my own and I never share something unless I think it is great for boys.
-Thanks for your support!
+This post may contain affiliate links which means I may receive a small amount, at no cost to you, if you make a purchase through a link.
+All opinions are my own and I share things I think would be of interest to boys.

 The Pick-a-Brick walls at LEGO stores are great for adding pieces and we have done just that.
 We love that you can get a variety of the harder to find pieces right off the wall.
 We scored some very cool window pieces and wheels last time.
 You can also order Pick-a-Brick online here.

 Other interesting spots in the book include the discussion on scale, building with Computer-Aided Design software such as LDraw, as well as some very well written (and handy!)
 LEGO building tips.

 Warren starts readers/builders out with a practice project that is very do-able.
 The illustrations are well done and you can easily see what pieces to use and how to go about building the house.
 Give it a try!